 You can take a free self-guided walking tour using this downloadable guide (smartphone version also available).
 If you prefer to take a tour with someone who is bursting with local knowledge, check out Isabelle Seddon of Unique London Tours.
 I’m forever in her debt for introducing me to Ruby Violet’s ice cream (see below).

 8. Enjoy some green space

-As with most major cities, green space is something you need to search out rather than stumble upon but there are a couple of options to put on your list of things to do near Kings Cross St Pancras if you do want some greenery.
+As with most major cities, green space is something you need to search out rather than stumble upon but there are a couple of options to put on your list if you do want some greenery.
 Here are some local green spaces in Kings Cross.

 - Gasholder No. 8 – as mentioned above, this former gasholder is now a park.

 - Camely Street nature park – a wildlife reserve created from the wasteland, Camley Street nature park is a mix of woodland, grassland, and wetland by Regent’s Canal.
 Look out for birds, butterflies, and amphibians.

 - Skip Garden – an urban garden with flowers, veg, and herbs, Skip Garden is a community effort that has been built from recycled materials.
 There’s a restaurant attached where you can taste the home-grown produce.